Nikhil-Konijeti/Sentiment-Analysis-API/README.md

   2. Develop an API server on python using Pyramid web framework (https://docs.pylonsproject.org/projects/pyramid/en/latest/).
   3. Implement APIs that can accept an english text and respond with the predicted sentiment.
   4. Use OOPs concept to train the model, reading data for training, and implement inference class.
-  5. Upload the entire code to a newly created Git Repo.
-  6. Integrate Swagger documentation (https://pypi.org/project/pyramid-swagger/) for your Rest API endpoint.
+  5. Integrate Swagger documentation (https://pypi.org/project/pyramid-swagger/) for your Rest API endpoint.
-  7. A small 1 page report on what all models you experimented with, what the final metrics from model training and testing are.
+  6. A small 1 page report on what all models you experimented with, what the final metrics from model training and testing are.
 Also report what steps you tried to     tune your model.
-  8. A screen recording video where you showcase that you are able to make API calls from your browser or an App like Postman and get a JSON response from your server.
+  7. A screen recording video where you showcase that you are able to make API calls from your browser or an App like Postman and get a JSON response from your server.

 # Files-Description